Skip to main content

 Prerequisites

-Deploy and run Kosmos control plane use script
+Deploy and run Kosmos use script

 run the following script: